Skip to main content

 234

-Plaintiff and Defendant were married in 1998 but entered into a separation agreement in 2007.
-Plaintiff and Defendant were living together.
-They were discussing work that needed to be done around the house when defendant husband requested that the wife look at the door sweep.
+The plaintiff and defendant were married in 1998 but entered into a separation agreement in 2007.
+They were living together, and were discussing work that needed to be done around the house when the defendant-husband requested that the plaintiff-wife look down at the door sweep.
 The wife bent down to look and subsequently could not recall anything that took place until she woke up around 3:00 am and found herself in bed with a “terrible headache” and extreme nausea.
-Defendant told her that she had had a seizure and had hit her head.
-She went to the hospital.

-Plaintiff and defendant were engaged and had one child.
+The plaintiff and defendant were engaged and had one child.
 The trial court entered a protective order due to plaintiff’s allegation that defendant hit her during a visitation exchange.
-Plaintiff had a visitation exchange of infant son with defendant at plaintiff’s parents’ house.
-Plaintiff’s father carried their infant son towards his house.
-Defendant allegedly punched and kicked plaintiff’s father.
-When plaintiff tried to pull him away, he threw her into the railing.
-The court found that the trial court’s finding was supported by competent evidence, and was
+The plaintiff had a visitation exchange of infant son with defendant at plaintiff’s parents’ house.
+The plaintiff’s father carried their infant son towards his house.
+The defendant allegedly punched and kicked the plaintiff’s father.

 Subscribe to North Carolina Court of Appeals